 The stronger impact appears in the wavelength direction.
-During 1 hour exposure the inferred motion is still small (<0.05 resolution element) and the impact on the LSF is negligible: e.g. assuming a Gaussian shape its FWHM will increase by a maximum of $(1+0.03^2)^{1/2} = 1.0004$, i.e. 0.04%.
-During 1 night, the offset is larger and can reach 0.4 Å. However it is always possible to use bright sky emission lines to correct for this offset.
+During a one hour exposure, the inferred motion is still small (<0.05 resolution element) and the impact on the LSF is negligible: e.g. assuming a Gaussian shape its FWHM will increase by a maximum of $(1+0.03^2)^{1/2} = 1.0004$, i.e. 0.04%.
+Across one night, the offset is larger and can reach 0.4 Å. However, it is always possible to use bright sky emission lines to correct for this offset.
 This is currently implemented in the sky subtraction pipeline recipe.